rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-14-3926657d3705ef36-sebi-circular-on-minimum-information-to-be-provided-to-the-audit-committee-and-s.md

 source: bse
 stocks: []
 tags:
+- compliance
+- corporate-governance
+- disclosure
+- lodr
+- regulatory-framework
 - related-party-transactions
-- compliance
-- audit-committee
 - shareholder-approval
-- sebi-regulations
-- lodr
-- corporate-governance
-- disclosure-requirements
+- system-audit
 title: SEBI Circular on Minimum Information to be Provided to the Audit Committee and Shareholders for Approval of Related Party Transactions
 ---